 Are Your Platforms Fit-for-Purpose?

 If you are rolling out online training programmes and webinars, then ensure your overseas offices can access them.
-Access to platforms which are taken for granted in the West, such as Skype, may not be available in the countries of your overseas offices.
+Access to platforms that are taken for granted in the West, such as Skype, may not be available in the countries of your overseas offices.

 Likewise, consider your expectations of participants during webinars.
 In some counties, it’s very unlikely that you will get much verbal interaction from learners over webinar, but they may be more forthcoming via the online training platform with written feedback and comments.